-To appeal to the county board, you must write a letter to the county board, stating you wish to appeal the assessment of your property.
-The written appeal must be mailed to or received by the county auditor by April 4, 2023.
+To appeal to the county board, you must notify the clerk of the county board in writing.
+The written appeal must be received by the county auditor by April 1, 2025.
 Postmarked by this date is considered timely mailing.
-Your letter should state your name, the legal description of your property and a brief explanation of why you are appealing the valuation.
+A written appeal can be a letter, an email, a signed PT17 form, or any other type of written notification.
+The written appeal must include your name, the legal description of the property you are appealing, and should include a brief explanation of why you are appealing.

 The county board will notify you when your appeal will be heard.
-The county board must notify you of their final decision by May 3, 2024.
+The county board must notify you of their final decision by May 2, 2025.